Answers to some of our most frequently asked questions about the Department of Invertebrate Zoology and Geology.

 Where are the mineral/gem/fossil exhibits in the Academy?

 The Academy's new building "breathes," and the temperature and humidity inside the display areas usually reflect the conditions outside.
-Because most natural history specimens cannot be displayed under these circumstances, special climate-controlled cases were built for the main floor exhibits.
+Because most natural history specimens cannot be displayed under these circumstances, special climate-controlled cases would need to be built for the main floor.
+This may happen in the future, as Academy exhibits mature and change.